kevinolega/callcentertrainingtips/assets/pages/about.md

 ## About Kevin Olega

-I'm Kevin Olega.

-I'm the guy behind call center training tips.
+I'm Kevin Olega, the guy behind call center training tips.

 I work as a project manager and virtual assistant to various foreign entrepreneurs.

 I enjoy writing, creating websites, learning new things, and meeting new people on my free time.

-I'm from Paranaque City and I worked mostly in the Makati and Ortigas area.
+I'm from Paranaque City and worked mostly in the Makati and Ortigas area.

 [Here's what I'm doing now](https://olega.org/now).